 Shark attacks on humans are extremely rare, and usually due to mistaken identity.
 Remember we are visiting their environment, and not the other way around.
 So respect the shark and remember they are under great population strain due to unnecessary slaughter because of shark fin soup, mythical aphrodisiac effects of cartilage, their undeserved vicious man-eater reputation and shark souvenirs.

 Net fishing for other species removes sharks along with other marine life accidentally caught by nets.
 Sharks play a vital role in the marine ecosystem, and wanton shark slaughter is disrupting our oceans equilibrium.
 As smaller fish populations increase because their predators are removed, our coral reefs are increasingly becoming fish food and cannot regrow quickly enough.
+Even animals as large as the whale shark aren’t immune to the species population damage.

 Most of the time, sharks will completely ignore you.
 Scuba divers and snorkelers encounter them all the time.
 You’re much more likely to run across an aggressive Trigger fish or other dangerous marine life than you are sharks.
 Paddle boards, much like surf boards, resemble food to sharks.
 Just remain aware of your surroundings, and quietly paddle away if you see a shark.
 The vast majority of encounters are really just sightings and nothing more.